 Parents expect temper tantrums from 2- and 3-year-olds.
-But angry outbursts don't necessarily stop after the toddler years.
-Older kids sometimes have trouble handling anger and frustration, too.
+But angry outbursts don't always stop after the toddler years.
+Older kids sometimes have trouble handling anger and frustration too.

 Some kids only lose their cool once in a while, but others seem to have a harder time when things don't go their way.
 Kids who tend to have strong reactions by nature will need more help from parents to manage their tempers.

 Controlling outbursts can be hard for kids — and helping them learn to do so is a tough job for the parents who love them.
 Try to be patient and positive, and know that these skills take time to develop and that just about every child can improve with the right coaching.

 A Parent's Role

 Managing kids can be a challenge.
 Some days keeping the peace while keeping your cool seems impossible.
 But whether you're reacting to an occasional temper flare-up or a pattern of outbursts, managing your own anger when things get heated will make it easier to teach kids to do the same.

 To help tame a temper, try to be your child's ally — you're both rooting for your child to triumph over the temper that keeps leading to trouble.

 While your own patience may be frayed by angry outbursts, opposition, defiance, arguing, and talking back, it's during these episodes that you need your patience most.
 Of course you feel angry, but what counts is how you handle that.

 Reacting to kids' meltdowns with yelling and outbursts of your own will only teach them to do the same (and actually is associated with an increase in children's negative behaviors).
 But keeping your cool and calmly working through a frustrating situation lets you show — and teach — appropriate ways to handle anger and frustration.